zenphantom/ml-git/docs/mlgit_commands.md

                                   consists of amount and frequency used to download a sample.
   --seed TEXT                     Seed to be used in random-based samplers.
-  --retry INTEGER                 Number of retries to download the files from
+  --retry INTEGER RANGE           Number of retries to download the files from
-                                  the storage [default: 2].
+                                  the storage.
+This number must be in the range 0-999999999 [default: 2].
   --verbose                       Debug mode
 ```